-We are very excited to announce that Out of School Hours Care will be coming in term 3.
-The program will include before and after school care from 7:00am to 8:45am and from 3:00pm to 6:00pm respectively.
+We are very excited to announce Out of School Hours Care, the program will include before and after school care from 7:00am to 8:45am and from 3:00pm to 6:00pm respectively.
 The children will enjoy breakfast in the morning and snacks in the afternoon session as well as engaging activities to keep little hands entertained.

 LibraryAlbert Street offers library as part of its specialist programs.
 Students visit the library each week to exchange books, research using our computer bank as well as learn about general library usage.
 Each year our students participate in the Premier's Reading Challenge and celebrate book week and we also hold major events such as Book Fair.